topdown/VVV-Dashboard/README.md

 * Maybe some wiki docs since this is getting a little bigger
 * Fuzzy search for plugins and themes ? not sure yetRemove
 * Do a count and maybe a list of DB backups for each host
+* Refactor time, clean up some code and remove redundancy